cengisan/Test-Automation-Template-With-RestAssured/README.md

 # Test Automation Project Template with Rest Assured
-In this project, I created an API test automation template with Rest Assured.
-In this template, I used dummy APIs in test case writing.
-I used TestNG framework for test execution.
-I used Extent Reporter in reporting, but in addition to reporting, I wrote a custom annotation to add task links to the report.
-Thus, I made it possible to add links related to tests to the report.
-If you organize this template according to your projects, you can automate your test cases.
+I used Rest Assured to build an API test automation template for this project.
+I wrote the test cases for this template using dummy APIs.
+For the test execution, I used the TestNG framework.
+In addition to reporting using Extent Reporter, I also created a custom annotation to include task links in the report.
+As a result, I enabled the addition of test-related links to the report.
+You can automate your test cases if you arrange this template in accordance with your projects.

 Dummy API sites;